-Using a revocable trust to avoid probate
+Using a revocable trust can help you avoid probate

 Putting assets in a revocable trust allows you to avoid probate.
 Some assets, like a retirement account, will pass directly to beneficiaries.
 Assets that don’t pass directly to heirs (such as a bank account, brokerage account, home, etc.) will go through probate before being distributed according to your will (if you had one) or at the court’s discretion.
 Probate is an expensive, time-consuming process.

-Help ensure your assets are distributed the way you want
+Trusts help ensure your assets are distributed the way you want

 Again, without a trust you lose a lot of control about who-gets-what (and when) upon your death.
 A trust allows you to control everything for decades, assuming it does not conflict with the law.
 For example, instead of letting an 8-year-old inherit a rental property or investment account outright, you can include age-based milestones and other provisions to help ensure the assets aren’t squandered.

 Taking advantage of estate tax planning opportunities with trusts